 Hillsdale College assists schools and school founding groups who demonstrate fidelity to our mission and program, have a strong plan for a successful launch, and are selected through our competitive application process.
 Notably, Hillsdale College does not own, govern, or manage its affiliated schools.
 Rather, all of the schools supported by Hillsdale College are established as a collaborative effort between the College and a local founding effort that does the hard work to assemble a team, develop a plan, and see the project to completion.
 The College provides curriculum, consultation, and training—allowing a local and often inexperienced group of citizens to replicate our model of an excellent American classical education in their own community.

-Hillsdale College’s K-12 team reviews applications on a semi-annual basis with applications due in January and July.
-For more information, email us at [email protected]
+Hillsdale College’s K-12 team reviews applications on an annual basis with applications due in July.
+For more information, email us at [email protected].